Prof. Dr. Michael Schnegg, University of Hamburg

 Elsemi completed a Bachelor of Arts (BA) in Environment and Development Studies at the University of Stellenbosch in South Africa and then moved to the University of Cape Town where she received her Master’s in Social Anthropology in 2013.
 Elsemi joined LINGS in 2014 and conducted long-term ethnographic research in the Otwani area looking at how the negotiation of institutions governing water are connected to those governing place-boundaries and tenure.

-David Parduhn, PhD candidate, University of Hamburg
+Dr. David Parduhn, University of Hamburg

 Martin Dallek, University of Hamburg